-Roasted Garlic Butter Mashed Sweet Potatoes take a simple side dish and kick it up a notch.
+Roasted Garlic Herb Sweet Potato Mash take a simple side dish and kick it up a notch.
 This recipe is paleo, Whole30, and nut free!

 Good news, too—this is a gluten free, paleo, and Whole30 recipe.
 No extra junk.
 Just real good food...
 And seriously, only 5 ingredients!

-To me, the answer was pretty simple.
-Roasted garlic.
-The slightly sweet and nutty version of that beloved pungent allium.
+— Garlic: for this recipe, you'll need unwrapped whole garlic cloves, since you'll be roasting them alongside the sweet potatoes.
 If you've never had roasted garlic before, you'll be pleasantly surprised at the results when you make it for this dish!

 Pro tip: make extra roasted garlic—heck, a whole bulb!—and snack on it while you finish the rest of this dish.
 No regrets.
 Cause it's amazing.